 Notes on Thermodynamics

-Thermodynamics is a framework for modelling macroscopic matter, at a scale where individual particles are irrelevant and only collective, bulk properties matter.
-At such a scale, systems can be described in terms of a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.
+Thermodynamics is a framework for modelling matter at the bulk scale, where individual particles can be safely ignored.
+At such a scale, systems can be described by a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.

 When is Thermodynamics?

-As the saying goes, “all models are wrong but some are useful”.
-Thermodynamics is no exception.
-It’s only accurate, and therefore useful under the following conditions:
+All models are wrong but some are useful.
+Thermodynamics is no exception, it’s accurate under the following conditions:

 States